JONSASSE/432-2018/slides/class14/README.md

 4. If you're having trouble with grammar, syntax or other writing requirements of the class, please consider visiting the [CWRU Writing Resource Center](http://writingcenter.case.edu/).

-5. If you're having trouble with more than a few typographical errors and misspellings, then consider using the spell check within R Studio.
-How can you use this in an R Markdown document?
+5. If you're having trouble with typographical errors and misspellings, please consider using the spell check within R Studio.
+    - How can you use this tool in an R Markdown document?
-    - A spell check button to the right of the save button (with "ABC" and a check mark).
+        + A spell check button to the right of the save button (with "ABC" and a check mark).
-    - Edit > Check Spelling...
+        + Edit > Check Spelling...
-    - The F7 key
+        + The F7 key